 If you think we were done overusing our livers at this point, you are absolutely wrong.
 We kinda went overboard, and then everything kinda went downhill from there.

 But worry not, we did survive all the batshit crazy things—A.K.A. the wait what I did that?! moments—my best friends & I will certainly remember until we’re old and senile.

-The formation must go on, we went straight to a Buddhist temple complex in the Phra Nakhon District, and visited one of Bangkok’s oldest temples known as the Temple of the Reclining Buddha or Wat Poh.
+THE Formation must go on, so we went straight to a Buddhist temple complex in the Phra Nakhon District, and visited one of Bangkok’s oldest temples known as the Temple of the Reclining Buddha or Wat Poh.

 “Two things you will never have to chase:

 True friends, & true love.”